James Beach Moore

-He started a number of Baptist congregations in Ontario, for example Stouffville Baptist Church in Stouffville, Ontario.

 Early life and education

 James Beach Moore was born into a Quaker family in Norwich, Canada West.
 His great-grandfather, Samuel Moore had been a leader of the Quaker movement in Nova Scotia.
-His father, William Shotwell Moore, had moved from Rahway, New Jersey, to Upper Canada, where he married Rachel Tompkins, and together they had 16 children, James Beach Moore being the youngest.
+His father, William Shotwell Moore, had moved from Rahway, New Jersey, to Upper Canada, where he married Rachel Tompkins, and together they had 16 children, James Beach Moore being the fourth.
 James' great-uncle, Elias Moore, though a leader in the Quaker community, and a member of the Legislative Assembly of Upper Canada from 1835 to 1840, had been arrested for his part in the Upper Canada Rebellion.
 His great-uncles, Enoch and John, had also been arrested in the same rebellion.
 Another great-uncle, Lindley had been a leader in the abolitionist and temperance movements in Rochester, New York.